 If the Notes are linked to any Reference Index or Reference Indices, as applicable, that are equity indices, the return (if any) on the Notes will not reflect the return you would realize if you actually owned interests in the equity securities underlying such Reference Index or Reference Indices, as applicable, and received dividends, if any, paid on those interests.
-Therefore, your return (if any) on the Notes may be less (perhaps substantially) than the return you would have realized had you directly purchased the equity securities underlying such Reference Indices, as applicable, and received dividends or Reference Index or Reference Indices, as applicable and received dividends or distributions paid on those equity securities.
+Therefore, your return (if any) on the Notes may be less (perhaps substantially) than the return you would have realized had you directly purchased the equity securities underlying such Reference Index or Reference Indices, as applicable, and received any dividends or distributions paid on those equity securities.